by Miriam English

 They sailed steadily for days, huddled together under the shade of a coat and surreptitiously eating and drinking from the backpack.
 They dared not let anybody else see their food and drink or they might lose it.
 Several people died of exposure and dehydration along the way and were unceremoniously rolled over the edge of the boat amid tears and protests from some others.

-Eventually Kara told Jamal that they were approaching Australian waters and that they were being approached by a border-patrol vessel.
+Eventually Kara told Jamal that they were now in Australian waters and that they were being approached by a border-patrol vessel.

 Soon there was a shout from someone atop the small mast.
 Everybody looked up, and then in the direction he was pointing.
 Shortly after that Jamal could see a speck growing on the horizon.
 "It is a border-patrol ship Mother.
 We are almost safe."